 Give the Gift of Character this Christmas

-Over the past 51 years, Midtown & Metro tutors, advisors, instructors, coaches and staff have touched the lives of more than 23,000 Chicago kids and families.
+Since 1965, years, Midtown & Metro tutors, advisors, instructors, coaches and staff have touched the lives of more than 23,000 Chicago kids and families.
 Many have done well in school and gone on to lead fruitful careers.
 They could not have done it without generous donors, helping them along the pathways toward success.

 You may not realize it, but when you support Midtown Educational Foundation (MEF), you give Chicago boys and girls a greater gift, one that will last a lifetime – the gift of character.
 Teaching virtues like honesty, trustworthiness, integrity, compassion and respect has always been at the heart of what we do, in class, on the athletic field, or one-on-one.

 MEF serves over 1,100 students each year and every single one of them benefit from weekly, half hour Character Education lessons that teach them the virtues and skills they need to live happy, successful lives, centered on serving others and becoming the best versions of themselves.
 What's more, each student then works with an individual mentor to set personal goals and delve deeper into the topics covered in class.

 Today, more than anything else, the city, the country, indeed the world need people of exceptional character in every facet of daily life.
 Will you support Chicago's low-income youth and their parents this Christmas with a donation that will continue the virtue-based academic enrichment programs at Midtown & Metro that these families count on?

 Thanks to your generosity, Midtown boys and Metro girls like MEF alumni Ralph and Olivia below will flourish and become model citizens and role models for the next generation of Chicago’s urban youth.